-- Do you sell data as identifiable data?
+- Do you sell data as personal identifiable data?

 - Do you use third-party cookies?

-- Does this include SoMe cookies and SoMe logins?
+- Does this include SoMe (social media) cookies and SoMe logins?

 - Do you use Google Analytics or similar tracking tools?

-- If you use third-party cookies, are your users fully aware that your cookie use means you share data about them with third parties and do they agree with it?
+- If you use third-party cookies, are your users fully aware that your cookie use leads to sharing of data about your users with third parties and do they agree with it?

-- Do you enrich data with external data, such as social media or web scraping?
+- Do you enrich data with external data, such as social media data, bought data or web scraping?

 - Does this enrichment occur in response to, or in cooperation with, your users?